kevintpeng/Learn-Something-Every-Day/Languages/go/Interfaces.md

 - compiler generates a type description for each concrete type, which contains a list of methods implemented
   - at runtime, interface type's method table is compared to concrete type's method table to compute the interface's method table

+### Pointers and Interfaces
+An interface definition does not explicitly state whether an implementor should implement the interface using a pointer reciever or value reciever
+- for an interface value, its underlying (concrete) type could be a pointer
+  - A method signature for an implementor could change from `func (c Cat) Speak() string` to a Cat pointer: `func (c *Cat) Speak() string ` and would still be a valid implementor
+    - this would then only work if called by `&Cat.Speak()`
+- interestingly, `&Dog.Speak()` works the same as `Dog.Speak()` if the reciever of the `Speak` is not a pointer
+  - doesn't work the other way around, so when calling methods on an interface value, a pointer to a concrete type is more flexible
+    - this is true since a pointer that is passed to a method with a non pointer parameter can dereference the pointer that is passed to get the right type to work with
+    - note  a function `func (t T)MyMethod(s string)` is of type `func(T, string)`: method recievers (`T`) are passed into the function by value like any other pass by value call

 [source](http://jordanorelli.com/post/32665860244/how-to-use-interfaces-in-go)